 Finally, flight delays caused by the airline having to deny boarding to some passengers are not subject to the “extraordinary circumstance” excuse.
 Airlines regularly bump passengers off their flights because they sell more tickets than there are seats on board.
 They are required to ask for volunteers to take a different flight, and if there aren’t enough, they must choose passengers who won’t board the plane.
 The process can take some time and cause a delay.

 Since it was within the airline’s control to avoid this situation (they should not have sold more tickets than they have seats), passengers whose flight was delayed because of boarding denials may get compensation.
-And the passengers who were denied boarding may be entitled to overbooking compensation.
+And the passengers who were denied boarding because the flight was overbooked may be entitled to denied boarding compensation.

 Your rights when your flight is disrupted by extraordinary circumstances